+factsheet

-factsheet Carer's Allowance
+Carer's Allowance

 Carer's Allowance is the main benefit for carers.
 If you are looking after someone for 35 hours a week or more, you may be eligible.

 This factsheet applies to people living in England, Wales, Scotland and Northern Ireland.

 Contents

 What is Carer's Allowance?
 2

 Who can claim Carer's Allowance?
 3

 Carer's Allowance and other benefits 10

-Protecting your National Insurance (NI) record 17
+Protecting your National Insurance (NI) record 16

 How to claim Carer's Allowance 18

 The decision 19

-Challenging the decision 20
+Challenging the decision 19

 What to do if your circumstances change 20

 Further help 24

 What is Carer's Allowance?

 Carer's Allowance is the main benefit for carers.
-If you can claim this benefit, it is £69.70 a week.
+If you can claim this benefit, it is £76.75 a week.
 The amount paid is reviewed each year in April.
-If you receive certain other benefits, including a State Pension, you may not be able to be paid Carer's Allowance, although it may still be worth you making a claim - see pages 10-11 for further information.
-Carer's Allowance is not a means-tested benefit which means that it is not based on your income and capital (and any partner's).
-However, you can only be paid Carer's Allowance if your earnings from work are under a certain capped amount - see page 7 for further information.
+If you receive certain other benefits, including a State Pension, you may not be able to be paid Carer's Allowance, although it may still be worth you making a claim - see pages 10-12 for further information.

+Carer's Allowance is not a means-tested benefit which means that it is not based on your income and capital (or any partner's).
+However, you can only be paid Carer's Allowance if your earnings from work are under a certain capped amount - see pages 7-8 for further information.

 Carer's Allowance is taxable.
 However, carers will only have to pay tax if they have other sources of taxable income such as occupational or personal pensions or part-time earnings, and if this combined income takes them over the threshold for paying tax.
 Carer's Allowance on its own is below this threshold.
 If you are paid Carer's Allowance, it will count as income when your means-tested benefits are calculated.
 However your means-tested benefit calculations will include a carer premium, carer addition or carer element.
-See page 13 for further information.
-Note for carers only in Scotland.
-In 2018, the Scottish Government introduced an extra Carer's Allowance Supplement payment, which is an extra payment for people in Scotland who get Carer's Allowance on a particular date.
-Carer's Allowance Supplement is paid twice a year as a lump sum.
-The payments are:
+See pages 12-13 for further information.